CaiLifeng/img-compress/README.md

 # img-compress
-compress image using File API and canvas and blob
+Compress image using File API,canvas and blob